Aelxnadre72/timetable/readme.md

 # timetable
 Timetable [timetable](timetable) is the main folder for our group project in the subject IT1901.
-The goal for our app is for the user to add events, with title, day of week, time of day and a description.
+The goal for our app is for the user to add events, with title, a date, time of day and a description.
 The event will then appear in a timetable.
+The user can also choose between several weeks, not just plan for one week.
 In timetable there is a folder for the logic of the app ([core](timetable/core)), and a folder for the user interface ([fxui](timetable/fxui)).

 # Core